JulianeGampe/language-school/README.md

 ### Admin
 25. As an admin I can add new courses to the website so that I can immediately offer new courses once they are organized with the teachers.
 26. As an admin I can edit/update a course so that I can change the status or correct any mistakes.
-27. As an admin I can delete a course so that I can remove courses where the course date is already in the past.
+27. As an admin I can delete a course so that I can remove a course I have accidentally created.

 ## UX
 ### Colour Scheme